Smithers pipeline challenger receives threats - Smithers Interior News

 While pipeline projects in B.C. don’t solely fall under provincial jurisdiction as defined by the constitutional provision giving provinces control of natural resources, both decisions determined that a tie-in with existing pipelines that are under federal jurisdiction would also place those new projects under federal jurisdiction.

-The 2017 decision is particularly relevant for Sawyer because it stemmed from his own appeal of an NEB decision dismissing his assertion that the pipeline feeding the Pacific NorthWest LNG project was within federal and not provincial jurisdiction.
-The pipeline would also have been built by TransCanada.
+The 2017 decision is particularly relevant for Sawyer because it stemmed from his own appeal of an NEB decision dismissing his assertion that the pipeline, which would also have been built by TransCanada, to feed the Pacific NorthWest LNG project was within federal and not provincial jurisdiction.

-Sawyer maintains that because that decision was never appealed by either the NEB or TransCanada, it now stands as a precedent.
+That decision was never appealed by the NEB nor TransCanada, meaning it stands as a precedent, Sawyer states.

 In addition to Sawyer’s legal position, he refutes the premise that LNG is a clean fuel which can replace fuels such as coal until “some other mythical fuel is found.”